Billy the Kid.

 Granbury, Texas

-For example, the Jesse James Wax Museum in Stanton, MO is dedicated to the proposition that Jesse James didn't die at the hand of the coward, Robert Ford, in 1882.
+For example, the Jesse James Wax Museum in Stanton, Missouri, is dedicated to the proposition that Jesse James didn't die at the hand of the coward, Robert Ford, in 1882.
 Rather, he died of natural causes in 1952 at the age of 104.
-DNA tests done in 1995 aside (they can be wrong one out of 300 times), Jesse's ears give it away.
+Jesse's ears give him away.

 Granbury Cemetery entrance.

 Where did he live out his peaceable last seventy years?
 In Granbury, as J. Frank Dalton.
-"Dalton's" headstone reads "CSA - Jesse Woodson James.
+His headstone reads, "CSA - Jesse Woodson James.
 Sept.
 5, 1847-Aug.15, 1951.
 Supposedly killed in 1882."
 [More on the Grave of Jesse James]

-When Sheriff Pat Garrett supposedly killed Billy The Kid in Fort Sumner, NM, in 1881, he really shot a patsy named Billy Barlow, then covered it up to make himself look good.
+When Sheriff Pat Garrett supposedly killed Billy The Kid in Fort Sumner, New Mexico, in 1881, he really shot a patsy named Billy Barlow, then covered it up to make himself look good.

-The real Billy The Kid moved to the nearby town of Hico, TX ("Hico - Where Everybody Is Somebody"), where he lived to be 90.
+The real Billy The Kid moved to a town near Granbury named Hico ("Hico - Where Everybody Is Somebody"), where he lived to be 90.
 He attended Jesse James' 102nd Birthday Party in 1949.

-Soon after the real Kid died of a heart attack in 1950, the fake Kid's supposedly real gravestone was stolen from Ft.
-Sumner, NM, and was not found until 1976.
-It was finally found in Granbury, Texas.
+Soon after the real Kid died of a heart attack in 1950, the fake Kid's supposedly real gravestone was stolen from New Mexico and not found until 1976.
+It was found in Granbury.

 John Wilkes Booth mural at The Nutshell.